AdaCore/spark2014/docs/lrm/source/subprograms.rst

 subprogram (which may be a declaration, a body or a body stub), of a protected entry, or of a task unit.

-Unlike a postcondition, the functional behavior of a subprogram is not specified by the Depends aspect but the Depends aspect has to be complete in the sense that every input and output of the subprogram must appear in it.
-Whereas, a postcondition may be partial and only specify properties of particular interest.
+Unlike a postcondition, the Depends aspect must be complete in the sense that every input and output of the subprogram must appear in it.
+A postcondition need only specify properties of particular interest.

-Like a postcondition, the dependency relation may be omitted from a subprogram declaration in when it defaults to the conservative relation that each output depends on every input of the subprogram.
+Like a postcondition, the dependency relation may be omitted from a subprogram declaration when it defaults to the conservative relation that each output depends on every input of the subprogram.
 A particular |SPARK| tool may synthesize a more accurate approximation from the subprogram implementation if it is present (see